 Where Can an Infant Brain Hemorrhage Occur?

 Several types of bleeding can occur in your baby’s brain.
 Bleeding can also occur in several areas of your baby’s brain.
 Determining what causes infant brain bleeding might vary slightly according to brain hemorrhage type.
+For example:

 - In a subarachnoid hemorrhage, bleeding occurs below the innermost membranes that cover your baby’s brain.
 This is the most common type of brain hemorrhage in newborns and can cause apnea, seizures, or lethargy in the first few days of life.